Big Sky Community Storm Water Conservation Garden

 The Big Sky Water Conservation Program is one of only two municipal water conservation program in Montana.
 Fresh, clean water is a limited resource and the amount of water each of us uses every day impacts our neighbors, local fisheries and wildlife, and downstream users.
 Through our program, we aim to reduce current water use and plan for a more efficient future use by incentivizing and awarding our community’s participation in efforts that prioritize water conservation.

-Using a locally-driven, stakeholder lead process to engage the community about drought and water supply issues, discuss impacts and vulnerabilities, and plan for mitigation and response actions that we can implement to build a more resilient community and watershed, the Task Force’s 2016 & 2017 BSWC member facilitates public meetings to address these topics in the Upper Gallatin Drought/Water Supply Focus Group.
-This effort is part of a larger, basin-wide effort and partnership among conservation districts, non profits, federal agencies and other interested parties to forge resilience against the threats to our water resources in the Upper Missouri Basin.
+The Task Forces facilitated a series of public meetings to engage the community about drought and water supply issues.
+Through a locally-driven, stakeholder-lead process the community discussed impacts and vulnerabilities to plan mitigation and response actions to build a more resilient community and watershed.
+This effort is part of a larger, basin-wide partnership between conservation districts, non-profits, federal agencies and other interested parties to forge resilience against the threats to water resources in the Upper Missouri Basin.
 Join the conversation today.